dfelinto/blender-manual/manual/addons/interface/collection_manager.rst

 - :kbd:`Alt-0` - :kbd:`Alt-9` -- View slot 11-20 (0 is slot 20).
 Excludes all others.
 - :kbd:`Shift-0` - :kbd:`Shift-9` -- Add/remove slot 1-10 (0 is slot 10) to/from view.
 - :kbd:`Shift-Alt-0` - :kbd:`Shift-Alt-9` -- Add/remove slot 11-20 (0 is slot 20) to/from view.
+- :kbd:`Shift-+` -- Enable All QCD Slots.
+- :kbd:`Shift-Alt-+` -- Enable All QCD Slots Isolated.
+- :kbd:`Shift-Ctrl-+` -- Disable All Non QCD Slots.
+- :kbd:`Ctrl-Alt-=` -- Disable All Collections.
+- :kbd:`Alt-=` -- Select All QCD Objects.

 .. rubric:: Edit Mode

-All Object Mode hotkeys.
+All Object Mode hotkeys except for Select All QCD Objects.
 (Only available if enabled in the preferences.)

 - :kbd:`AccentGrave` -- Mesh Select Mode menu.